I never knew of a morning in Africa when I woke up and was not happy.

 One huge continent, with everything you can possibly imagine, there are hundreds of places that could have been on this list.
 I’ve chosen a few, some because of the experience, some because of the place, and some because tourism is rarely seen in these areas.

 Probably the most famous on this list, but not the most expected of honeymoon ideas: why not climb Kilimanjaro?
-It is one you will have to seriously plan in advance, you can’t just rock up the day after your wedding and expect to reach the top; some training will be necessary.
+This is one you will have to seriously plan in advance.
+You can’t just rock up the day after your wedding and expect to reach the top; some training will be necessary.
 But since brides tend to want to lose weight/tone up before their weddings, you could always incorporate your training for mountain climbing into your work out routine!
-Most people who complete the climb also tag on a more traditional safari afterwards, so you get the best of both: offbeat and more traditional!
+Many people who complete the climb also tag on a more traditional safari afterwards, so you get the best of both: offbeat and more traditional!
 Head to Kilimanjaro only if you are serious about mountain climbing, and think of the experience and sense of achievement you could gain.

-Lying 1,210miles west of the African mainland, for 500 years the only way to get to St. Helena was by boat.
+Lying 1,210 miles west of the mainland of Africa, the only way to get to Saint Helena is by boat.
 It currently requires a five-night crossing from Cape Town on one of the last working Royal Mail ships.
-But, things are set to change in 2016 with the opening of St. Helena’s first airport.
-Probably most famous as the place where Napoleon was exiled after his defeat as Waterloo, Saint Helena offers deserts, forests, (black) sand beaches, rolling pastureland, and peaks of up to 2700ft.
-Not bad for an island measuring only 5 by 10 miles.
-Head to St. Helena, however you travel, to experience a truly unique destination.
+But, things are set to change in 2016 with the opening of Saint Helena’s first airport.
+(Update: The airport has been delayed ‘indefinitely’ and as of July 2017 is yet to be fully opened).
+This island is probably most famous as the place where Napoleon was exiled after his defeat as Waterloo, Saint Helena offers deserts, forests, black sand beaches, rolling pastureland, and peaks of up to 2700ft.
+Not bad for an island measuring only 5 miles by 10 miles.
+Head to Saint Helena, however you travel, to experience a truly unique destination.